 The same daydreams were rampant when Dr. Rijsdijk was teaching us about island biogeography.
 The field originated in Darwin’s time to explain how species diversify as they disperse across islands.
 I was drawn in by the story of Darwin’s finches, perhaps the most famous example of species diversification, where finches on different islands had evolved different beaks to account for differing food availability.
 And drifted out again as I thought about how islands represented in a very visual way the uniqueness of isolated geographies and their ability to catalyze profound changes.

 In the last year of my Masters, I started at Metabolic, an Amsterdam-based consultancy that uses systems thinking to tackle global sustainability challenges.
-Now, a year and a half later and as a full-time consultant, my daydreams are coming true.
+Now, two years later and as a full-time consultant, my daydreams are coming true.
 In my role, I get to apply the principles of the circular economy on a tangible scale, and undoubtedly, with the same unwitting passion, now answer the question, "the circular what now?".
 The circular economy arose from the exponential growth in our population and the accompanying resource demands which are putting pressure on the planet like never before.
 We have, for the first time in our history, begun to cross the safe boundaries within which the world operates.
 These boundaries include climate change, biodiversity loss, land use and the availability of essential chemicals.
 Protecting these boundaries is essential for our survival.
 The circular economy is an economic model for addressing human needs and fairly distributing resources without undermining the functioning of the biosphere or crossing any planetary boundaries.
 Essentially it promotes cycling resources in closed loops, without losing integrity, energy or producing waste.
 There's a reason our GAOS sweaters say, "earth scientist is not a career, it's a post apocalyptic survival skill.”